techgraphics/techgraphics.github.io/specialities.md

   <em>
     <p><a href="http://www.oldandsold.com/articles10/trades-5.shtml">Traditionally, a compositor</a> is responsible for setting all the type of a book or document to be printed.
 They also prepare <a href="https://en.wikipedia.org/wiki/Imposition">imposition formes</a> for the commercial printing process.</p>
     <p>In recent times, the Composing trade has become incorporated with the Graphic Reproduction trade and is now known as <a href="https://en.wikipedia.org/wiki/Premedia">Graphic Pre-press/Pre-media</a>.</p>
-    <p>This involves managing, enhancing and incorporating visual media, including images and text content.
-Increasingly the content is prepared for digital platforms such as the world wide web, “apps” for mobile devices, digital signage. <a href="http://blog.teamtreehouse.com/i-dont-speak-your-language-frontend-vs-backend">Front end</a> design is used to achieve some degree of interactive functionality by taking advantage of the dynamic nature of the digital medium.</p>
+    <p>These days, it involves managing, enhancing and incorporating visual media, including images and text content.
+Increasingly the content is prepared for digital platforms such as the world wide web, “apps” for mobile devices, digital signage and other screens. <a href="http://blog.teamtreehouse.com/i-dont-speak-your-language-frontend-vs-backend">Front end design</a> is used to achieve some degree of interactive functionality by taking advantage of the dynamic nature of the digital medium.</p>
   </em>
 </div>
 </div>